Skip to main content

 Before starting:

-• Nomad HTTP API port (4646) must be accessible from the host running the Collector
+• The Nomad HTTP API port (4646) must be reachable from the host running the Collector.

-• prometheus_metrics must be enabled in the agent telemetry config (not enabled by default)
+• prometheus_metrics must be enabled in the agent telemetry block - it is not on by default, and without it the endpoint returns nothing.

 What You'll Monitor